 - Establishing governance for exception processing

-In addition to these microservices best practices, you also need to make sure that the project manager is capable of handling end-to-end service-oriented architecture migrations and development.
-Only businesses who understand the nuances of the cultural shift towards microservices will be able to leverage the technology at their full potential.
+In addition to these microservices best practices, you also need to make sure that the project manager can handle end-to-end service-oriented architecture migrations and development.
+Only businesses who understand the nuances of the cultural shift towards microservices will leverage the technology to its full potential.

 At Maruti Techlabs, we assist you in outlining a high-performance microservices architecture that helps your organization maneuver operational overload and other challenges.
 Our modern development practices align microservices with your team sizes to make your smaller teams autonomous, flexible, and exceptionally functional.
 We help you simplify your services architecture – the smaller, the better.